-E. Other.
-Provision for security requirement to ensure construction of public improvements.
-Any other method ~~that may be acceptable to the Planning Board and the governing body, specified in MCA 76-3-507 that is also acceptable to the governing body.
-In all circumstances the guarantee method shall provide the City of Billings as the beneficiary.~~
+- E. Provision for security requirement to ensure construction of public improvements.
+Any other method specified in MCA 76-3-507 that is also acceptable to the governing body.
+In all circumstances the guarantee method shall provide the City of Billings as the beneficiary.